hunterhuang18/My-Dumb-Financial-Analysis/README.md

 # My-Dumb-Financial-Analysis
 Struggling in finding a job, accumulating experiences from some basic financial projects, including but not limiting finding weights of portfolio with global minimumn variance, Asset and Liability Management, et.al.

+## 1. Returns and Risk
+This part includes some basic knowledge :
+*  How to calculate return and risk for individual asset
+*  Relationship between individual asset and market portfolio (beta)
+*  How to calculate return and risk for individual asset
+*  How to find the optimal weights given specific return or minimum variance constraint